juanmbraga/linear-programming-modelling/README.md

 ```

 ### TODO
-- Come up with instructions for maxclique
+- Add source for all problems
 - Restore or remake lotsizing lost readme
 - Refactor code for readability
 - Figure out A-colouring